MartinRGB/sketch-smooth-corner-android/README.md

 You can customize drawing function in your custom view n' achieve cool animation effect.

-Aslo you can try it in this [web demo](http://www.martinrgb.com/sketch-smooth-corner-web) —— compare uploaded image with effect in **Web Canvas**
+Also you can try it in this [web demo](http://www.martinrgb.com/sketch-smooth-corner-web) —— compare uploaded image with effect in **Web Canvas**

 ## Parameter comparison